rachelesmee/website/foss4gukguidelines.md

 Top level sponsors will expect, and should be entitled to, a speaking slot.
 This should be explicit in the sponsorship details that you send out.
 It should be subject to the following caveats:

- * The talk should not be a corporate sales pitch
+ * The talk should not be a corporate sales pitch, and must relate to open source software and its application, or use within a project.
+ * If they wish to present, they must use the same submission system as the other presenters (but will get a guaranteed slot)
  * You, as the LOC, reserve the right to review and discuss the content of the talk in advance and suggest changes if you feel it contravenes the above point.

 Sponsors logos can be displayed at the venue, on the web site etc.
 Please take good care of the sponsors, they are a key supporter of FOSS4GUK and our community and deserve our gratitude.
+It is important, however, to specify exactly what they will get for their sponsorship, such as whether they can put out leaflets (generally yes) and if these will be included in any bags provided as part of swag (see below).
+If you are planning to provide free tickets to sponsors, be explicit as to how many and at what level of sponsorship these are available.

+OSGeo:UK should be treated as a sponsor, in that we should be allocated space for a stand and at least one banner.
+We will also need to be allocated a full-length keynote slot (or a very early slot on the first day if the keynotes are all taken) to articulate what OSGeo and FOSS4G are all about, and provide a gentle reminder what open source means.
+If possible, space should be provided for a workshop or round-table discussion/unconference in which we can address questions about open source.
+You will need to include a timeslot for the OSGeo:UK AGM, but this can be at lunch time.
+This should be promoted as part of the event, to encourage attendance.

 #### Swag